Pink-Flag/Pink-Flag/README.md

 <div align="center">
   ### Hi!
 I'm Matt 👋

+## About
-I am a full stack developer that recently graduated from the Northcoders bootcamp.
-I am currently looking for my first development job!
+I'm a full stack developer, recently graduating from Northcoders, and am currently looking for my first development job.

   - 🔭 I’m currently working on a climate crisis themed endless scroller with a friend
 - 🌱 I’m currently learning Python!